ayatokura/ai-openscale/wos-FAQs.md

 Because {{site.data.keyword.aios_short}} is designed to be independent of your model-creation process, it supports whatever Python versions your machine learning provider supports.
 The [{{site.data.keyword.aios_short}} Python client](http://ai-openscale-python-client.mybluemix.net/){: external} is a Python library that allows you to work directly with the {{site.data.keyword.aios_short}} service on {{site.data.keyword.cloud_notm}}.
 For the most up-to-date version information, see [the Requirements section](http://ai-openscale-python-client.mybluemix.net/#requirements){: external}.
 You can use the Python client, instead of the {{site.data.keyword.aios_short}} client UI, to directly configure a logging database, bind your machine learning engine, and select and monitor deployments.
 For examples using the Python client in this way, see the [{{site.data.keyword.aios_short}} sample notebooks](https://github.com/pmservice/ai-openscale-tutorials/tree/master/notebooks){: external}.

 <p>&nbsp;</p>

+## What does it mean if my fairness score is greater than 100 percent?
+{: #fairness-score-over100}

+Depending on your fairness configuration, your fairness score can exceed 100 percent.
+It means that your monitored group is getting relatively more “fair” outcomes as compared to the reference group.
+Technically, it means that the model is unfair in the opposite direction.